LTU-RAI/gazebo_cave_world/README.md

 ## Description

-Cave environment using both DARPA provided[1,2] tiles and custom made 3D models with the following features:
+Cave environment is made by using both DARPA provided tiles [1,2] and custom made 3D models with the following features:

 * Large void areas
 * Vertical shafts